CharlesAMoss/object-editor/README.md

 ### by [Charles Moss](https://twitter.com/CharlesMoss)

 ## Description
-_User will be able to set new properties, retrieve a single value from a property, or retrieve all of the member properties of a given object._
+_User will be asked to choose a Class to instance from a list of files for in the src folder.
+User will be able to set new properties, retrieve a single value from a property, or retrieve all of the member properties of a given object._

+## Features

+- Load any valid Class from a local directory to be instanced for your object.
+- View a list of supported commands with the "HELP" commands.
+- Add a property and value to instanced object with syntax checking.
+- Retrieve the value of a specified property.
+- Retrieve all of the all of the member properties of a given object.

 ## Setup
 Clone this repo and navigate via terminal to the root of the repo's folder.
 From your terminal: